-Remarkably, the effects of learning management systems aren’t just proactive.
+Remarkably, the effects of enterprise learning management systems aren’t just proactive.
 Several studies have shown that disengaged employees with a low level of motivation tend to commit more fully when learning systems are introduced.
-Just over a quarter of workers who are unhappy with their positions would consider staying if they were offered a shot to progress their skills and knowledge.
+Just over a quarter of workers who are unhappy with their positions would consider staying if they were offered online courses to progress their skills and knowledge.

 This speaks to poor onboarding processes, and it results in lost time, money and resources.
-With enterprise LMS solutions, you can use learning tools to make sure new recruits get the information they need for a healthy start.
-Opting for software rather than fully manual training gives you the ability to teach several employees at once, without sacrificing the quality of learning.
+With enterprise LMS vendors, you can use eLearning tools to create learning paths that make sure new recruits get the information they need to hit the ground running.
+Opting for software rather than fully manual training gives you the ability to teach several learners at once, without sacrificing the quality of learning.

 Software solutions are a great asset because they make it easy to identify skill gaps and target employees with the right kind of opportunities.
-In addition, the use of online classrooms, remote lessons and community forums facilitates social learning.
-When people learn by interacting with one another, they’re more likely to become friendly with another and stay motivated along their learning journey.
+In addition, the use of virtual classrooms, remote lessons, blended learning content and community forums facilitates social learning.
+When people learn by interacting with one another, they’re more likely to become friendly with another and stay motivated along their eLearning journey.

 Quick, Simple, and Affordable

 With others, a supervisor or course leader is only necessary some of the time.
 Furthermore, once lessons and teaching materials have been uploaded to the system, they can be reused as many times as preferred.
-Businesses can teach large numbers of learners with a single set of training resources.
+Businesses can teach large numbers of learners with a single set of resources, even when instructor-led training is required.
 As such, the potential savings provided by learning management systems are substantial.